liminxian/DukeMTMC-SI-Tracklet/README.md

 We finally obtained 12,647 person tracklets from 1,788 unique IDs.
 To match DukeMTMC-ReID and DukeMTMC-VideoReID, we set the same 702 training IDs with the remaining 1,086 people for performance test (missing 14 test IDs against DukeMTMC-ReID due to tracking failures).

 ### Download Dataset
-Considering the privacy reason, we have to remove the link of this dataset.
+Considering the request of Duke University, we have to remove the link of this dataset.

 ### References
 - [1] Minxian Li, Xiatian Zhu, Shaogang Gong.
 [Unsupervised Tracklet Person Re-Identification](http://www.eecs.qmul.ac.uk/~sgg/papers/LiEtAl_PAMI2019.pdf).
 TPAMI 2019.